Kharhamel/office-template-engine/README.md

 This project try to keep the same api than OpenTBS for the moment.
 Everything you can see in its doc should be applicable here.

-###Symfony integration

-TODO: create a bundle package for symfony

 ### For more information ...
 read the TBS manual at http://www.tinybutstrong.com/manual.php